bcicvaric/computerVisionModelTuning/README.md

 # computerVisionModelTuning

-## Into
+## Intro
 Example of fine tuning YOLOv8 object detection model on custom dataset from Roboflow.

 ## Input
-Input is downloaded from Roboflow as part of the code.
+Data used to tune the model is downloaded from Roboflow as part of the code.
 For this you'll need to have a Roboflow account, retreive a key and add it to roboflow_creds.json in order to download the dataset.

 ## Code
 All code is in the fine_tune_model.ipnyb.
 Includes downloading data from Roboflow and fine tuning the model.